AshleyFeijoo/TrainScheduler/README.md

 # TrainScheduler

-The train scheduler is a program that will read the input of trains by users and caculate when the next train will be arriving.
+The train scheduler is a program that uses Firebase to store user data.
+The program will read the input of trains by users and caculate when the next train will be arriving.